69 Ways to Optimi$e Your Annual Event

 The one thing your event must do

-Answering each question above helps ensure your event builds your base of friends.
+Answering each question from your event checklist helps ensure your event builds your base of friends.

 Why does your event need to make your attendees love you?

 Because if they don’t care they don’t give.
 Period.

 Remember to download the poster of the checklist and use it to make every aspect of your event the best it can be.

 Merle Benny is the founder of Nonprofit Champion, home to smart nonprofit leaders.
 Additionally, she’s a humorous and dynamic speaker, a skilled workshop leader and an enthusiastic host at Nonprofit Champion networking events.

 Merle enthusiastically shares her passion for nonprofits, marketing and storytelling.
 As a consultant and coach she provides support and creative problem solving to nonprofit leaders and other consultants.